ZG089/Re-Malwack/README.md

   ```

 > [!NOTE]
-> Default hosts sources used in the hosts are: StevenBlack, Hagezi Pro+, 1hosts, and AdGuard's DNS, MobileSpyware block and MobileAds block.
+> Default hosts sources used in the hosts can be found [here](https://github.com/ZG089/Re-Malwack/blob/main/module/common/sources.txt)

 ## Download